The thing about caregiving is…

-These two books, Accepting the Gift of Caregiving set, fill a need that has never been greater: providing, stories that will become the basis of a caregiver’s toolbox in years ahead.
+These two books, the Accepting the Gift of Caregiving set, fill a need that has never been greater: providing, emotional stories that should be included in the caregiver’s toolbox along with their growing ‘to do’ lists, in years ahead.

-You will accompany the author in times of joy and times of uncertainty, from diagnosis to late stages of Alzheimer’s.
+You will accompany the author from diagnosis to late stages of Alzheimer’s, in times of joy and times of uncertainty,.

 You will experience the empathy, compassion and respect that sparked the transformation of doubts and apprehensions that evolved into courage.